Gunnar Berg (composer): Early life and education in Switzerland

 The son of a Swedish mother and a Danish father, Gunnar Berg was born in St. Gallen, Switzerland on January 11, 1909.
 His father died when he was five years old.
-He lived in Cophenhagen from the years 1921 to 1924 during which time he battled severe illness and spent most of his time in sanatoriums.
+He lived in Copenhagen from the years 1921 to 1924 during which time he battled severe illness and spent most of his time in sanatoriums.

 Berg began studying the piano at the age of 14.
 He spent a short time in Paris before settling again in Copenhagen again in 1928.
 In 1931 he made the decision to devote his life to music and he managed to earn a place studying music at the Salzburg Festival in the summer of 1932.
 He later returned to that program for further studies in 1935.
 He studied privately with Knud Jeppesen who aided him in matriculating to the Royal Danish Academy of Music in 1936.
 There the composition program mirrored Danish tastes for the style of Carl Nielsen for which Berg had no interest.
 His compositions from the mid to late 1930s displayed his interest in emulating the work Béla Bartók, Igor Stravinsky, and other modernist composers from Central Europe.
 Unhappy with the school's lack of interest in musical modernism, he completed his first year at the conservatory and then dropped out.

 Berg continued to his education privately by studying music theory with Hilding Rosenberg and piano with Herman David Koppel from 1938 to 1943.
 He pursued further piano instruction with Elisabeth Jürgens from 1944 through 1947.
 Concerts of his compositions which utilized free atonality were given in Copenhagen in 1945 and 1947, but were reviewed poorly by music critics.
 He gave a series of piano recitals at refugee camps in Denmark during World War II.